An administrative body that exists to distribute a fund being wound down

-Roughly 204 Ft per taxpayer per year — 830 millió Ft to run the administrative bodies that distribute the Regional Development Fund's capital.
+Roughly 207 Ft per taxpayer per year — 830 millió Ft total, funding the administrative layer that runs a discretionary fund whose own rationale is being wound down.

 1 bn HUF allocation 184 HUF / taxpayer / year 0 bn HUF Year-1 saving